 2. Retrieval practice

 It’s one thing to learn information, but it’s a completely different concept to retain it.
 Since employees are always multitasking on jobs, what’s learned is often soon forgotten.
 That’s why one of the great learning strategies is the retrieval practice.
-Instead of attending in-classroom training, taking notes and then studying these notes to be quizzed on what’s learned, retrieval practice forces you to use your memory.
-By recalling information without the crutch of notes, it will help employees learn more effectively.
+Instead of attending in-classroom training, taking notes, and then studying these notes to be quizzed on what’s learned, retrieval practice forces you to use your memory.
+Recalling information without the crutch of notes will help employees learn more effectively.

 When it comes to learning strategies, elaboration is another great method for retaining what’s being taught.
 This method will force employees to dig deeper beyond simply recalling what’s learned and actually explaining in great detail what the concepts are.
 The goal is to connect what’s being learned to actual real-life experiences so that the new material gets incorporated into a person’s decision-making process.

 So how do you use it?
 The best way is to use a specific method of elaboration called interrogation elaboration.
 Have employees ask themselves how and why a new concept works.
 Then, they will come up with these answers.
 So for example, if you are training on the importance of onsite training.
 Employees would ask themselves these questions.

 - Why do on-site training?

 - When did companies start onsite training?

 - What caused onsite training to become important?